chaobin/chaobin.github.io/_posts/2016-03-13-logistic-regression-on-income-prediction.md

-Having defined the discriminant function that will output the probability P(C|x), we are now motivated to find a cost function that can be used to quantitize the quality of the prediction.
+Having defined the discriminant function that will output the probability P(C|x), we are now motivated to find a cost function that can be used to quantize the quality of the prediction.
 In the linear regression model, we used the MSE to do that.
 Bear in mind that in classification problem, the data is labelled.
 For a two class problem, *x* in the training set is either labelled *1* denoting one class, or *0* denoting the other.
 Since the model outputs a